person looking embarrassed. biggest icks

 The Biggest Dating Icks for Students Revealed

-A poll of 2,000 adults based on actively-dating Americans had some pretty interesting (and seriously funny) icks to report that totally put them off setting up the next date.
-While the sample size is relatively small, it sheds some light on what people consider to be icks — some very specific, some very odd, and some very relatable.
+A poll of 2,000 adults based on actively-dating Americans had some pretty interesting (and seriously funny) “icks” to report that totally put them off setting up the next date.
+This new research, while small in sample size, did shed some light on the various reasons why people ended a relationship because of an ick they caught on a date.

 Jump to: